Important information

 Invesco does not provide tax advice.
 The tax information contained herein is general and is not exhaustive by nature.
 Federal and state tax laws are complex and constantly changing.
 You should always consult your own legal or tax professional for information concerning your individual situation.
 The tax information presented is based on current interpretation of federal income tax law.
 State and local income tax laws may differ from federal income tax law.

-The opinions referenced above are those of the author as of Dec.
-18, 2024.
+The opinions referenced above are those of the author as of Aug.
+1, 2025.
 These comments should not be construed as recommendations, but as an illustration of broader themes.
-Forward-looking statements are not guarantees of future results.
-They involve risks, uncertainties and assumptions; there can be no assurance that actual results will not differ materially from expectations.